Travelling North (film): Cast

+Origin of the story

 The David Williamson play Travelling North premiered in 1979, the year that Williamson moved from Melbourne to Sydney.
 Williamson says the inspiration for the play came soon after he met his second wife Kristin and she took him up to the Central Coast of New South Wales to visit her mother Hope.
 Hope had recently remarried an older man called Wilkie.
 Williamson:

 There was more than a little hint of disapproval from her two daughters about the new liaison, which I used in the play, but I found them an inspiring couple.
 Wilkie was a ferociously intelligent man, a former electrical engineer and ex-communist with pronounced opinions on just about everything.
 Hope was gentler but with a wonderful quality of perception and understanding.
 They both impressed me and, some years later, the image of them both living in a verdant, sunlit subtropical paradise re-entered my mind and became Travelling North.
 In fact, by the time I wrote it, Wilkie had died.
 I asked Hope whether I could write the play and she trusted me and was most cooperative.
 She told me anecdotes about a busybody neighbour who had annoyed the hell out of Wilkie and a long-suffering doctor who had to answer Wilkie's probing questions about the quality of treatment he was delivering.
 These characters found their way into the story.
 I think Hope genuinely liked the play, but my wife Kristin and her sister were a little less enthusiastic, particularly when Frank, in the play, refers to them as "Goneril and Regan".

 "This play was not to do with me, and there was no 'me' character in it," he later said.
 "It was a dispassionate – hopefully – observation of a journey we all must make.
 I tried to make it as truthful, emotionally, as I could."

 In his 1980 introduction to the published version of the play, academic Philip Parsons writes that "Scenes are to be compared, connected, slotted together in a growing structure that will be complete only with the last scene of all.
 No form could more perfectly express the search for meaning in a life shortly to end, which is the theme of Travelling North."
 Elsewhere in the same introduction, Parsons writes: "Travelling north, Frances needs to escape from her own sense of guilt.
 Frank, untroubled by guilt, feels he needs to get away from the pressure of people to examine his life for its meaning.
 They both have a lot to do."

 The film was not made until eight years later, with Williamson adapting his own play into a script.